 Cryptic Rock – Absolutely, it is those experiences which inform and enlighten us.
 Last question.
 What are some of your favorite films?

-There are certain movies you come up to and you just put the remote down, The Godfather (1972) is one of that for me.
+There are certain movies you come up to and you just put the remote down, The Godfather (1972) is one of those for me.
 Casino (1995) is another one of those films for me too.
 It is not as much the characters, but what Scorsese does with the camera.
 Goodfellas (1990) is the greatest example of that, but he does it in so many other places too.
 You can also see the nuance in what Coppola does in The Godfather too.

 There are so many things to love about film and television; because television is the place to be these days.
-It is like your watching a movie every night…the production values are so high and wonderful.
+It is like you’re watching a movie every night…the production values are so high and wonderful.
 What a great time we are living in to watch these series and these artists work to bring us something right as we’re sitting on our couch.